Pike River mine

 On the afternoon of Friday 19 November, men employed by the Pike River mine were underground alongside employees of five different contracting companies.
 As on any workday, men entered and left the mine at different times.
 Chance played a big part in deciding the 31 men who were underground at 3.44 p.m. when an explosion disabled power and communication into the mine.

 Daniel Rockhouse was refilling his loader in the tunnel when he was blown off his feet by the explosion.
 He soon lost consciousness.
 When he came to in the smoky atmosphere, Rockhouse groped his way down the tunnel in darkness.
 After about 300 m he found Russell Smith on the ground, and together they struggled to the mine entrance, with Rockhouse holding Smith up and grasping a rail for support with his free hand.
 Both were suffering from carbon monoxide poisoning, and they were the only survivors.
-The other 29 men in the mine were either killed by the force of the explosion or suffocated by noxious gases.
+The 29 men in the mine were either killed by the force of the explosion or suffocated by noxious gases.

 CCTV footage showed a pressure wave and flying debris blasted out of the mine entrance.
 A subsequent inspection by helicopter found that the back-up fan at the top of the ventilation shaft was badly damaged and the surrounding vegetation charred.